kkimurak/docker-postgresql/README.md

 This is a fork of [sameersbn/postgresql](https://github.com/sameersbn/docker-postgresql) aiming to provide regular builds.
 Changes should be kept to a minimum and pull requests should be sent upstream whenever appropriate.

 In the document, please replace ${VERSION} with the image tag.
-The latest image tag is `15-20230628`.

 - [Introduction](#introduction)
     - [Contributing](#contributing)